owntracks/recorder/README.md

 ## Storage

-As mentioned earlier, data is stored in files, and these files are relative to `STORAGEDIR` (compiled into the programs).
+As mentioned earlier, data is stored in files, and these files are relative to `STORAGEDIR` (compiled into the programs or specified as an option).
 In particular, the following directory structure can exist, whereby directories are created as needed by the _recorder_:

 * `cards/`, optional, contain user cards.
 * `ghash/`, unless disabled, reverse Geo data is collected in files named after the geohash in directories named with the first three characters of the geohash.